anilmainali/LoadRunner/LoadRunner-Interview-Questions.md

 ## Which components have you used in Loadrunner ?
 ## What is the differences between HTTP and URL mode of scripting?Which mode of recording do you choose and why?
 ## What is difference between Think Time and Pacing?
+## What is the difference in running the Vuser as a process and as a thread?
+Which is more advantageous way of running Vuser?
 ## What is load runner Agent?